eric-bach/schedular/Tasks.md

 - [x] As a user I want to be able to book an appointment
 - [x] As a user I want a confirmation of a booked appointment
 - [x] As a user I want to receive a confirmation email for an appointment
-- [] As a user I want to see my past/upcoming appointments
+- [x] As a user I want to see my past/upcoming appointments
-  - [x] Build API
-  - [] Build frontend views
-  - [] Hookup to API
 - [] As a user I want the ability to cancel an appointment
 - [] As a user I want to receive notification email of an upcoming appointment

 # Admin

-- [] As a massage therapist I want to be able to see all my daily appointments
+- \*[] As a massage therapist I want to be able to see all my daily appointments
-- [] As a massage therapist I want to be able to set my availability
+- \*[] As a massage therapist I want to be able to set my availability
 - [] As a massage therapist I want to require a phone consultation before a massage booking
 - [] As a massage therapist I want to be able to see and manage a users bookings